Tubbz-alt/extra-cmake-modules/README.md

 ## ABOUT

-Extra modules and scripts for CMake.
+This is SlackBuild for extra-cmake-modules.

-See [extra-cmake-modules](extra-cmake-modules.info) for more info.
+See [extra-cmake-modules.info](extra-cmake-modules.info) and [slack-desc](slack-desc) for more info.

 ## DEPENDENCIES